ssorj/ssorj.github.io/_input/projects/transom.md

 ## Render transformations

-Transom takes files in the input directory reproduces them in the output directory.
+Transom takes files in the input directory and reproduces them in the output directory.
 The following transformations are applied in the process.